 Imagine you’re playing a video game where your goal is to guide a character through different levels until they reach the final stage.

-In the world of sales, salespeople are engaging with potential clients to guide them from the top of the sales pipeline, when they first discover a product or a service (level 1) to the bottom of it, the post-purchase stage (the final level).
+In the world of sales, reps are engaging with potential clients to guide them from the top of the sales pipeline, when they first discover a product or a service (level 1) to the bottom of it, the post-purchase stage (the final level).

 To do that efficiently, the right processes paired with a robust sales tech stack featuring a CRM and sales enablement software is key.